Apple Cider Vinegar (TV series): Production

 Samantha Strauss created Apple Cider Vinegar and wrote the series with Anya Beyersdorf and Angela Betzien.
 The series is based on the 2017 book The Woman Who Fooled the World by journalists Beau Donelly and Nick Toscano.
 All episodes are directed by Jeffrey Walker, while Walker and executives at production companies See-Saw Films and Picking Scabs, along with Dever, serve as executive producers.

 On 15 December 2023, it was announced that the series had gone into production.
 The series filmed in and around Melbourne, Australia with funding secured from Screen Australia and VicScreen.

 The trailer was released on 19 November 2024.
 A second trailer for the series was released on 16 January 2025, with a release date of 6 February 2025.

+Reception

+Metacritic, which uses a weighted average, assigned the series a score of 70 out of 100, based on 26 critics, indicating "generally favorable" reviews.